-Learn how to make some of the best aftershave found on Amazon (Tend Skin is one of the highest rated aftershaves on the whole site) and all from the comfort of your very own home.
-This homemade Tend Skin Solution Recipe will have your ingrown hairs and razor bumps down to a minimum in no time when you add it to your daily skincare routine.
-Making it at home is fairly simple, and will save you a considerable amount of money if you use it on a regular basis.
+Learn how to make some of the best aftershave found on Amazon (Tend Skin is one of the highest rated aftershaves on the whole site) and all from the comfort of your own home.
+This homemade Copycat Tend Skin Solution Recipe will have your ingrown hairs and razor bumps down to a minimum in no time when you add it to your daily skincare routine.
+Making it at home is pretty simple, and will save you a considerable amount of money if you end up using it on a regular basis.

 What is Tend Skin Solution anyway?

 Tend Skin Solution is a fantastic product that helps reduce the appearance of ingrown hairs, razor bumps, and razor burn…and if you’re anything like me (a very sensitive skinned, curly haired, redhead), you get an awful lot of sores any time you shave any sensitive areas on your body.

 I actually believe that Tend Skin Solution is such a good product (it’s rated five stars on Amazon by thousands of people) that I highly recommend that you buy some of it before you even try this Copycat/knockoff recipe… and then if you love that, come here and see if you like this homemade version enough to put in the effort to save yourself some money.

 How to use Copycat Tend Skin: